nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 2a.
 Invalid index provided
   * 2a1.
-EduConnect displays an error message, e.g. “Invalid index provided, enter an integer between [0, 10)”
+EduConnect displays an error message.

     Use case ends.

 * 2b.
 Invalid/Unsupported parameter tag used
   * 2b1.
-EduConnect displays an error message, e.g. “Invalid detail to edit!
-Please use the following options: name, gender, contact, classes, subject, email”
+EduConnect displays an error message.

     Use case ends.